Supporting women going through all stages

 Headaches

-• Hormonal changes: Estrogen and progesterone levels fluctuate during perimenopause, which can trigger headaches in some women.
+• Hormonal changes: Oestrogen and progesterone levels begin to fluctuate which can trigger headaches.

-• Decline in serotonin (a neurotransmitter) in the brain, which may hinder the function of a cranial nerve called the trigeminal nerve.
+• Decline in serotonin: (a neurotransmitter) in the brain, which may hinder the function of a cranial nerve called the trigeminal nerve.
 This cascade of events may be responsible for triggering headaches or migraines.
-Hormonal fluctuations may be the main culprit if a woman experiences more frequent headaches or migraines during perimenopause

 • Stress: Stress can also trigger headaches.
-Perimenopause can be a stressful time, as women adjust to the physical and emotional changes that come with it.
+This can be a very stressful time, as your body adjusts to the physical and emotional changes that are taking place.

-• Lifestyle changes: Other lifestyle changes that can contribute to headaches during perimenopause include:
+• Lifestyle changes: Other lifestyle changes that can contribute to headaches include:

 • Lack of sleep